escape Click the X/Escape button at any time to leave familylegalcare.org immediately. You will be redirected to google.com.

 If you are not sure if an order of protection is still in effect, you should check with your lawyer BEFORE trying to see the person holding the order.
 In Family Court, you can also check in the record room.

-Do I get a free lawyer for both a Family and Court Case?
+Do I get a free lawyer for both the Family and Criminal Court cases?

 Yes.
 If you cannot afford to hire a lawyer, the court will give you a free lawyer for the Family Court case and the Criminal Court case.
 Usually you are given two different lawyers – one for Family Court and one for Criminal Court.
 You are also entitled to a free lawyer in the Supreme Court if your spouse is requesting an order of protection as part of a divorce.